When testing same procedures can be used to check both Contactors and relays.

 To make a voltage check on a set of contacts, take a voltage reading from one side of the contacts to the other.
 The reading will show how much voltage is being lost.

-Contacts should close directly in-line with each other and seat directly in-line with good firm contact.
+Contacts should close directly in line with each other and sit directly in line with good firm contact.
 The major cause of contact misalignment is a faulty mechanical linkage.
-If the contacts are out of alignment, the contactor or relay must be rebuilt and any faulty components replaced.
+If the contacts are out of alignment, the Contactor or relay must be rebuilt and any faulty components replaced.

-A coil of a contactor or relay should be checked for opens, shorts, or a measurable resistance.
-If a coil is shorted, the resistance will be 0 ohms and the coil should be replaced.
-An open coil will give a resistance reading of infinity and this coil should also be replaced.
+A coil of a contactor or relay should be checked for opens, shorts, or measurable resistance.
+If a coil is shorted, the resistance will be 0 ohms, and the coil should be replaced.
+An open coil will give a resistance reading of infinity, and this coil should also be replaced.